calebleungg/bank-tech-test/README.md

 A transaction model seemed a necessary abstraction for maintainability.
 I then thought it useful to separate out logic required for a `Deposit` vs a `Withdrawal` through inheritance.

 From the requirements, there is a difference between the two around validating balances.
-The two classes provide a way for us to deal with these separate concerns in a clear way.

 Both classes provide an explicit place for code to live, depending on what type of transaction it may be.
 <br>